WSU-kduncan/ceg3120-NovaThread/Project5/README.md

 The first step is to SSH from my haproxy instance to my other web server instances. the webserver .html files were located in /var/www/html

-After configuring and playing with them for a minute I saved my changes and exited.
+After configuring and playing with them for a minute I saved my changes.

+Here are the 2 different webservers

 ![server 1](1.jpg)